Nj (digraph)

-In Serbo-Croatian, the digraph is treated as a single letter, and therefore it has its own place in the alphabet, takes up only one space in crossword puzzles and is written in line in vertical text.
+In Serbo-Croatian, the digraph is treated as a single letter, and therefore it has its own place in the alphabet (as the 20th letter, following N), takes up only one space in crossword puzzles, and is written in line in vertical text.
 However, it does not have its own key in standard computer keyboards as it is almost never represented by a single character.

-Other letters and digraphs of the Latin alphabet used for spelling this sound are ń (in Polish), ň (in Czech and Slovak), ñ (in Spanish), nh (in Portuguese and Occitan), gn (in French and Italian), and ny (in Hungarian, among others).
+Other letters and digraphs of the Latin alphabet used for spelling this sound are ń (in Polish), ň (in Czech and Slovak), ñ (in Spanish), nh (in Portuguese and Occitan), gn (in French and Italian), ņ (in Latvian and Livonian), and ny (in Hungarian, Catalan, and among many African languages).
 The Cyrillic alphabet also includes a specific symbol, constructed in a similar fashion as nj: Њ.

 In Faroese, it generally represents /ɲ/, although in some words it represents /nj/, like in banjo.

 Ljudevit Gaj first used this digraph in 1830.

 It is also used in some languages of Africa and Oceania where it represents a prenazalized voiced postalveolar affricate or fricative, /ⁿdʒ/ or /ⁿʒ/.
 In Malagasy, it represents /ⁿdz/.

+The digraph Nj is encoded in Unicode at 3 code points.